PaddlePaddle/docs/docs/install/pip/windows-pip_en.md

 Note：

-* If you are using ampere-based GPU, CUDA 11.2 is recommended; otherwise CUDA 10.2 is recommended for better performance.
+* If you are using ampere-based GPU, CUDA 11 above version is recommended; otherwise CUDA 10.2 is recommended for better performance.

 * Please confirm that the Python where you need to install PaddlePaddle is your expected location, because your computer may have multiple Python.
 Depending on the environment, you may need to replace Python in all command lines in the instructions with specific Python path.